saroj3k/ocp-flow-tester/README.md

 ### without ocp fw rules

-In order to test machine connectivity, OCP and iptables must be shutted down.
- * stop iptables run following command: `ansible -b -i {/path/to/your/inventory} -m service -a "name=iptables state=stopped" nodes`
+In order to test machine connectivity, OCP and iptables must be shutted down by running following command: `ansible -b -i {/path/to/your/inventory} -m service -a "name=iptables state=stopped" nodes`

 /!\ If you used firewalld, replace iptables with it /!\